 'Loneliness is Europe's malaria,' Rae said.
 'No one can really be immune.
 This is not so hygienic a place, don't be taken in by the idols it makes of itself.
 You might even feel sorry for it, just a little, not too much, for there is no injustice in this decay.'

 The story is told entirely from the perspective of Sammar, so much so that Rae's thoughts and motivations remain impossibly obscure.
-The masculine world seems very far away from Sammar and her secretary friend and fellow immigrant Yasmin.
+The men's world seems very far away from Sammar and her secretary friend and fellow immigrant Yasmin.
 They gossip together and share their frustration at the bleak, cold English weather, but they seem to truly exist only in relation to men.
 When it seems that Rae is taking a friendly interest in her, Sammar immediately jumps to conclusions and speculates as to whether he would consider converting to Islam in order to marry her.
 Although Sammar's faith is strong and she does not compromise her principles, she is otherwise frustratingly weak and submissive.
-Rae, on the other hand, remains too distant a hero to be of much interest to the reader.
-The ending of the book makes an already fantastical story an unrealistic, soppy romance.
+Rae, on the other hand, remains too distant to be of much interest to the reader.
+The ending of the book ultimately transforms this implausible story into an unrealistic, soppy romance.

 Leila Aboulela: The Translator.
 Polygon.
 1999.